 (Feeds 6 to 8.
 Double the recipe for a crowd.)

-Like all great stews, the flavors develop as this dish sits, so go ahead and make a pot of chili up a day or two ahead of time and rewarm it to serve, a well thought out game plan!
+Like all great stews, the flavors of my famous chili develop as this dish sits, therefore, go ahead and make a pot of chili up a day or two ahead of time and rewarm it to serve, a well thought out game plan!

 4 tablespoons good olive oil